 Reporting rare or scarce species and recent rarity decisions

 Highland weather in 2014

 Systematic list for 2014

 Escapes and presumed feral birds

 Mrs Lynda Graham, 9 Burn Brae Terrace, Westhill, Inverness, IV2 5HD, telephone: 01463 791292, email: firstname.lastname@example.org.

 Cheques should be made payable to ‘Scottish Ornithologists’ Club HBR’.
 Please note we cannot accept electronic payments.
 Copies will be available to purchase from Waterston House, please phone to check availability before making a visit.

 1995.
 (Photocopied version 1983-94; also Caithness Bird Report 1983-94, photocopied version 1976-82.)

-Highland Bird Report (HBR) 2011 and 2012 are £8 (plus £2 p&p if required).
+Highland Bird Report (HBR) 2013 and 2012 issues are still available at £8 (plus £2 p&p if required).
 Issues from 2011 or earlier, if still available (and most years are), are free, apart from £2 to cover p&p costs.
 For multiple postings we can usually pack 2 reports to an envelope and charge £2.50 postage per envelope.
 Please contact Lynda Graham (as above).